 Abstract.
 The capacity in monitoring and forecasting the global ocean is nowadays increased, thanks to the advancements in observing and in modelling the main physical ocean processes and dynamics.
-This has led to the growth of core services, devoted to providing free and open data, science-driven and based on users' needs.
-Here we illustrate the fundamental steps
+This has led to the growth of core services, devoted in providing free and open data, science-driven and based on users' needs.
+Here we illustrate the fundamental steps that have been developed, along the last decades, for improving the ocean value chain - from the access to upstream data like observations to the delivery of products to users for downstream services and applications, with description of worldwide state-of-the-art operational ocean forecasting systems at global scale.
+It provides also some examples on core services organisation, like the Copernicus Marine Service and many others as today available and operating for the provisioning of near real time predictions.

-- 15 that have been developed, over the last decades, for improving the ocean value chain from access to upstream data like observations to the delivery of products to users for downstream services and applications, with description of worldwide stateof-the-art operational ocean forecasting systems at global scale.
-We provide also some examples on core services organisation, like the Copernicus Marine Service and many others, which are today available and operating for the provisioning of near real time predictions. - 20 Summary : This article describes the various stages of research and development that have been carried out over the last few decades to produce an operational reference service for global ocean monitoring and forecasting.
+Summary: This article describes the various stages of research and development that have been carried out over the last few decades to produce an operational reference service for global ocean monitoring and forecasting.